Our first look at Samsung's foldable raises more questions than answers

 In the moment everyone at Samsung's annual developer conference was waiting for, SVP of Mobile Marketing Justin Dennison reached into his interior jacket pocket and pulled out Samsung's first foldable phone.
 Rumored to be called the "Galaxy F" -- Samsung didn't disclose the device's name -- this foldable phone for 2019 represents Samsung's best chance of maintaining its position as the world's largest phone-maker.

-The revelation of the foldable phone comes at a time when flagging smartphone sales and stalled innovation have created a "recession" that threatens not just Samsung's dominance, but Apple's, too, leaving room for players like Huawei to tighten its already closing grip.
+The revelation on Wednesday of the foldable phone comes at a time when flagging smartphone sales and stalled innovation have created a "recession" that threatens not just Samsung's dominance, but Apple's too, leaving room for players such as Huawei to tighten its already closing grip.
 Foldable phones promise to reenergize this stalling space, where even this year's headliners, from the Galaxy S9 to the iPhone XS, vary only incrementally from 2017's best models.
 As much as radical new design would shake up the flagging industry, it also raises questions about the design's usefulness, and how easily it could stumble into gimmick territory.

 Samsung isn't alone in pursuing a foldable phone.
 LG and Huawei are developing prototypes of their own, and one brand, Royole, has already come out with the all-plastic FlexPai, whose screen folds outward, rather than inward like the phone Samsung's Dennison showed on-stage.